MicrosoftDocs/MicrosoftCollaboratePortal/MicrosoftCollaboratePortal/registration.md

 5. Select the **Account country/region** in which you live, or where your business is located.
 You won't be able to change this later.
 6. Select your **Account type** (individual or company).
 You won't be able to change this later, so be sure to choose the right type of account.
 7. Enter the **Publisher display name** that you wish to use (50 characters or fewer).
-Select this carefully, as this name will be used when you interact with Collaborate (download content, submit feedback and etc.).
+Select this carefully, as this name will be used when you interact with Collaborate (download content, submit feedback etc.).
 For company accounts, be sure to use your organization's registered business name or trade name.
 Note that if you enter a name that someone else has already selected, or if it appears that someone else has the rights to use that name, we will not allow you to use that name.

    > [!NOTE]
    > Make sure you have the rights to use the name you enter here.
 If someone else has trademarked or copyrighted the name you picked, your account could be closed.
 If someone else is using a publisher display name for which you hold the trademark or other legal right, [contact Microsoft](http://go.microsoft.com/fwlink/p/?LinkId=233777).